ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/07-FileUpload.md

 }
 ```

-As mentioned before we will first check if the fields provide any use specified value and only update the internal `User` entity if we have detected a change.
+As mentioned before, with optionals in place, we will first check if the fields provide any user-specified value.
+We only update the internal `User` entity if we detect any change.

 ## Testing

-With the new mutation in place let`s start start our server and test the file upload.
+With the new mutation in place, let`s start our server and test the file upload.

 ```bash
 dotnet run